therohitdas/Youtube-Transcript-Generator/readme.md

 ## Acknowledgments 🙌

-This script utilizes the [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) and [fullstop-punctuation-multilang-large](https://huggingface.co/oliverguhr/fullstop-punctuation-multilang-large) libraries.
+This script utilizes the [youtube-transcript-api](https://github.com/jdepoix/youtube-transcript-api) and forked [rpunct](https://github.com/therohitdas/rpunct) libraries.
 Special thanks to their contributors.

 Feel free to adapt and use the script based on your requirements.
 Enjoy the convenience of YouTube transcript processing!